aminehaddad/django-environment-in-vagrant/README.md

 heroku run --remote my-project-production /bin/bash
 ```

-#### Question: error "Vagrant was unable to mount VirtualBox shared folders"
+#### Question: Error "Vagrant was unable to mount VirtualBox shared folders"

 To simply solve this, just do the following: